skepticatgit/nextcloud/README.md

 docker-compose up -d
 ```

-Once started, you'll arrive at the configuration wizard.
+Once started, you can access your nextcloud.
+You'll arrive at the configuration wizard.
 At the `Database Setup` step, please enter the following:

   -  Database Server: `db`